Skip to main content

 Click on any trace step to expand it and see more details.

-Biomni uses a flexible panel layout to display your chat, results, and file previews.
+Biomni Lab uses a three-panel layout to organize your work.

 Viewing and Downloading Results

-3. In the Results sidebar: All generated files from your session
+2. In the Results module: All generated files from your session

 Working with Result Files